Skip to main content

 More Drilling Does Not Help

-Its also worth noting that the discovery of the huge Prudhoe Bay field in Alaska a few decades ago made little difference in the overall downward trend of the US's oil production curve.
-Similarly, the proposed drilling in the Arctic National Wildlife Refuge (ANWR) or in the deep waters of the Gulf of Mexico will not solve the problem for the US.
+Its also worth noting that the added production from the huge Prudhoe Bay field in Alaska a few decades ago made little difference in the overall downward trend of the US's oil production curve, which peaked in 1970-71.
+Similarly, even if we decide we're willing to ignore the environmental risks associated with drilling in ANWR, in the deep waters of the Gulf of Mexico or the fast-thawing Arctic, or along our coasts, the output from all of these "solutions" combined will not come close to solving our energy shortfall (let alone "freeing us from foreign oil").

-Biofuels.
 Ethanol, biodiesel, and similar non-petroleum fuels all suffer from one important flaw: The energy required to produce them vs. the amount of energy made available as fuel is much lower than the "net energy" available from petroleum-derived diesel and gasoline.
-In the case of ethanol, some studies have even shown that it takes more energy to produce ethanol than you get out of it if you use conventional industrial agriculture.
-Further, there is insufficient crop land to change over from petroleum to biofuels and support today's high fuel usage levels.
+In the case of ethanol, some studies have even shown that it takes as much energy to produce ethanol as you get out of it as new fuel.

 PEAK OIL FAQ